medavox/tuki-nuwa/text/working documents/philosophy.md

 ------

 Learning materials for the language should be worded as simply as possible.
-Getting bogged down in precise linguistic terminology is unnecessary for learning the language itself, and only alienates learners who aren't linguists, and forces linguistically-aware readers to scan over needless exposition.
+Getting bogged down in precise linguistic terminology is unnecessary for learning the language itself, and alienates learners who aren't linguists, and forces linguistically-aware readers to scan over needless exposition.

 Examples of words to avoid in general learning materials: